anthonybaulo/ml-proposals/proposals.md

 Some Linear Regression may be used to infer the relationships between the features and response, and thus assist in feature engineering.

+Statistical tests, such as the t-test, will be used to compare against random chance.

 ## How will people interact with the work?
 The narrative format with markdown and/or slides is well suited to describe the insights and outcomes.